Whale: Foraging and predation

 All whales are carnivorous and predatory.
 Odontocetes, as a whole, mostly feed on fish and cephalopods, and then followed by crustaceans and bivalves.
 All species are generalist and opportunistic feeders.
 Mysticetes, as a whole, mostly feed on krill and plankton, followed by crustaceans and other invertebrates.
 A few are specialists.
 Examples include the blue whale, which eats almost exclusively krill, the minke whale, which eats mainly schooling fish, the sperm whale, which specialize on squid, and the grey whale which feed on bottom-dwelling invertebrates.
 The elaborate baleen "teeth" of filter-feeding species, mysticetes, allow them to remove water before they swallow their planktonic food by using the teeth as a sieve.
 Usually, whales hunt solitarily, but they do sometimes hunt cooperatively in small groups.
 The former behaviour is typical when hunting non-schooling fish, slow-moving or immobile invertebrates or endothermic prey.
 When large amounts of prey are available, whales such as certain mysticetes hunt cooperatively in small groups.
 Some cetaceans may forage with other kinds of animals, such as other species of whales or certain species of pinnipeds.

 Large whales, such as mysticetes, are not usually subject to predation, but smaller whales, such as monodontids or ziphiids, are.
-These species are preyed on by the otv or orca.
+These species are preyed on by the orca.
 To subdue and kill whales, orcas continuously ram them with their heads; this can sometimes kill bowhead whales, or severely injure them.
 Other times they corral the narwhals or belugas before striking.
 They are typically hunted by groups of 10 or fewer orcas, but they are seldom attacked by an individual.
 Calves are more commonly taken by orcas, but adults can be targeted as well.

 These small whales are also targeted by terrestrial and pagophilic predators.
 The polar bear is well adapted for hunting Arctic whales and calves.
 Bears are known to use sit-and-wait tactics as well as active stalking and pursuit of prey on ice or water.
 Whales lessen the chance of predation by gathering in groups.
 This however means less room around the breathing hole as the ice slowly closes the gap.
 When out at sea, whales dive out of the reach of surface-hunting orcas.
 Polar bear attacks on belugas and narwhals are usually successful in winter, but rarely inflict any damage in summer.